Large, powerful and dominant!

 Before you bring a Giant Schnauzer home with you, there are a few things you’ll want to do.
 First, make sure your house it set up and puppy-proof so that it is a safe spot for your puppy to be.
 You should also select a veterinarian and schedule an appointment to take place very soon after you bring the Giant Schnauzer home.
 Also, be sure to shop for food, a leash and collar, a dog bed, toys, and other essential supplies you’ll need for a new dog.

 Once your new Giant Schnauzer is home, begin training and potty training as soon as possible to get him or her used to expectations.
 You should also socialize your dog, so they learn how to act around other dogs, people, and places.
 As puppies, Giant Schnauzers need to eat smaller meals more often throughout the day as well (see the section above on feeding for more information).

-They can be an excellent family dog for families with older children, but a giant schnauzer may not be the best choice for families with young children since they can be a bit too dominant in some cases.
+They can be excellent family dogs for families with older children, but a giant schnauzer may not be the best choice for families with young children since they can be a bit too dominant in some cases.
 Typically, it is recommended that children in a home be 12 or older before bringing home a Giant Schnauzer.

 Giant Schnauzers are very loyal dogs.
 They enjoy spending time and being active with the members of their family.

 Great Danes, Black Russian Terriers, and Airedale Terriers are three breeds that are similar to the Giant Schnauzer.

 - Black Russian Terrier: Giant Schnauzers and Black Russian Terriers are both large working dogs who often have a coat that is black in color.
 Black Russian Terriers are a bit larger with an average weight of 111.5 compared to the 82.5 average for a male Giant Schnauzer.
 Both breeds can make a good watchdog.
 Giant Schnauzers are typically more intelligent and more playful than Black Russian Terriers.